-"The freight is tilt-safe if the height of the core area is less than half the width of its base."
+"The freight is tilt-safe if the height of the core area is less

 13.2 Impact indicators

 All the packages with sensitive and/or electrical components must be equipped with impact indicators.
 In order that the ShockWatch® indicators do not trigger too early or too late, it is important to select the correct indicator for monitoring the package.
 The starting point for selecting the correct Shock-Watch® label is the size of the package in cubic metres (L x W x H) as well as the total weight including packaging.